-In March 2015, an Ofsted report concluded that many of the most able children attending non-selective secondary schools were failing to achieve their potential.
-It’s no surprise then that many parents of more able children consider private tuition to ensure their children flourish.
+In March 2015, Ofsted concluded that many more able children attending ordinary state secondary schools were failing to achieve their potential.
+It’s no surprise then that many parents of more able children seek private tuition to help their children flourish.

-The Department for Education currently defines ‘academically more able learners’ as ‘those who have abilities in one or more academic subjects such as mathematics or English.’
+The Department for Education currently uses the term ‘academically more able learners’ for ‘those who have abilities in one or more academic subjects such as mathematics or English.’

-The national strategy for supporting able pupils has similarly changed, and in the past 15 years the government has implemented and then withdrawn various differing national and area-specific schemes.
+The national strategy for supporting able pupils has seen many changes.
+In the past 15 years the government has implemented and then withdrawn various differing national and area-specific schemes.
 In 2009 the government reviewed its current national programme and concluded that it was not having sufficient impact on schools.
 Consequently, provision was scaled back and schools were expected to do more themselves for their most able pupils.

 As a result, there is considerable difference between schools and the ways in which they support their most able students.

-In a 2011 report, the DfE recognised that more able pupils often enjoy a creative and sometimes more cross-curricular approach to teaching and learning.
-The DfE also concluded that these pupils have diverse learning preferences, and a wider variety of teaching strategies and approaches are needed.
+More able pupils often enjoy a creative and more cross-curricular approach to teaching and learning, a DfE report concluded.
+To engage gifted children, a wider variety of teaching strategies and approaches are often needed.

-They also discovered that these pupils may only do the minimum amount of work, if not sufficiently academically stretched – saying they need to be ‘pushed to deeper thinking’.
+The DfE report also found that more able pupils may do only the minimum amount of work, if not sufficiently academically stretched – so pupils need to be ‘pushed to deeper thinking’.

-In successful schools, the 2015 Ofsted report found that the most able students are able to thrive because school leaders provide a challenging and stimulating curriculum that meets these students’ needs.
-These schools use the information they receive from primary schools to make sure that students are doing work that stretches them as soon as they join year 7 and throughout their time at the school.
+In 2015, Oftsed reported that more able students thrive in schools where leaders provide a challenging and stimulating curriculum.
+The most successful secondary schools use information from primary schools to make sure students are doing work that stretches them as soon as they join.

-However, in other schools, Ofsted’s inspectors found that the needs of many of the most able students were not sufficiently prioritised.
-Too many were receiving teaching within a curriculum that did not sufficiently challenge them and around a quarter of those who showed very strong potential in English and maths at age 11 did not go on to achieve a B grade at GCSE.
+Unfortunately, in other schools, Ofsted’s inspectors found many more able pupils were not being sufficiently stimulated or challenged.
+Disappointingly, around a quarter who showed very strong potential in English and maths at age 11 did not go on to achieve B grades at GCSE.

-Academically more able pupils can benefit significantly from one-to-one tuition, as the 2011 DfE report concluded, especially when tuition sessions are planned to foster independence.
+In our experience, academically more able pupils benefit most from one-to-one tuition when tuition sessions are planned to foster independence.

-Home-School Tutoring understands the needs of more able children and young people.
-We can provide specialist extra one-to-one private tuition which is student-led, challenging and stimulating.
+Home-School Tutoring prides itself on being in tune with the needs of more able children and young people.
+Our specialist one-to-one private tuition is student-led, challenging and stimulating.
 Tuition can be arranged for after-school, at the weekend or in the school holidays.

 Home-School Tutoring can also provide private tuition to help students prepare for the 11-plus and Common Entrance exams.

-Margaret Sweetland, the Director of Home-School Tutoring, says: “Our tutors are committed to helping ensure the most able students fulfil their potential and are thoroughly engaged by learning.
+Margaret Sweetland, Director of Home-School Tutoring, says: “Our tutors are committed to helping gifted students fulfil their potential and engage in learning.

-“We have tutors who are experts in all subjects taught in school, as well as in other subjects that students may be interested in, including extra-curricular languages and musical instrument tuition.”
+“We have tutors who are experts in all subjects taught in school, as well as in other subjects that students may be interested in, such as extra-curricular languages or musical instrument tuition.”

-Home-School Tutoring has provided quality home tuition for over 25 years.
-A rigorous registration procedure ensures that all tutors are suitably qualified and committed to delivering attentive and effective tuition.
-Certificates of qualifications are verified, references are obtained, and an enhanced Disclosure and Barring Service (DBS) check is made to verify tutors’ suitability.
+Home-School Tutoring has provided quality home tuition for over 30 years.
+A rigorous registration procedure ensures all tutors are suitably qualified and committed to delivering attentive and effective tuition.
+Certificates of qualifications are verified, references are obtained, and enhanced Disclosure and Barring Service (DBS) checks are made for all tutors.

-Parents can find contact details for their local Area Advisor via the locations page of our website.
+Parents can find contact details for their local Area Advisor via the locations page.